lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 ---

+**Q: In SIFT's scale space construction, what is the typical number of scales per octave?**
+- A) 2
+- B) 3
+- C) 4
+- D) 5

+**Answer:** D
+Rationale: SIFT typically uses 5 scales per octave, with each scale being a Gaussian blur with increasing sigma values.
+This provides sufficient sampling of scale space for reliable extrema detection.

+---

+**Q: What is the size of the local region around a SIFT keypoint used for descriptor computation?**
+- A) 8×8 pixels
+- B) 16×16 pixels
+- C) 32×32 pixels
+- D) 64×64 pixels

+**Answer:** B
+Rationale: SIFT uses a 16×16 pixel region around each keypoint, which is then divided into 4×4 subregions for histogram computation.

+---

 **Q: Calculate the number of parameters in a convolutional layer with 64 filters, 3×3 kernel size, and 32 input channels.**
 - A) 18,432
 - B) 18,496